lar1nd/lar1evd/README.md

     $ ./matplotlib_view2d.py [path to LArSoft-generated ROOT file] --entry [entry number]

+The image quality of matplotlib is higher than pyqtgraph (used in the the normal 2D event display), but pyqtgraph is faster for displaying interactive elements.
+If you want to use an image from the 2D view for a presentation, I would suggest using matplotlib to export the image as a PDF file!

 ### The 3D view

 You can use the scroll wheel to zoom in and out, the left-click to